 In the center edge of the Guard Base zone, directly across from the Bastion, is the huge Administration Hall and its elevated review stage.
 The hall is a central administration building for the base and is constructed out of solid rock blocks reinforced with ceramite framing.
 Even though it is a building, it cannot be occupied or destroyed.
 It is treated as Impassable Terrain, even for Flyers and FMCs.
 It confers no special rules.

 Directly in front of the Administration Hall is a large elevated area that is used normally for reviewing parading troops.
 During the Scourging of the Guard, this area has been converted into a landing platform for the rescue Valkyries.
 Civilians and wounded soldiers must be moved to this platform to be evacuated.
 There are no special rules associated with this terrain.

+Armies cannot control or occupy the Administration Hall.
+No points are awarded for controlling or occupying the Landing Zone (but a Valkyrie cannot land on the Landing Zone if it is occupied by a model or unit of the Enemies of Man).

 3.7.
 Village Ruins

 The Village zone is cluttered with a number of small ruined buildings, which are all that remains of a small farming village that existed beyond the gates of the Guard Base.
-The village has been looted and destroyed by the assaulting orks and chaos forces.
+The village has been looted and destroyed by the assaulting ork, Daemonkin and Chaos forces.
 These buildings are treated as ruins and confer a 4+ cover save to units inside, per the BRB.

+No points are awarded for controlling or occupying the Village Ruins.

 4.0 Mission & Objectives